France at the FIFA World Cup: Top goalscorers

+On 13 July 1930, Lucien Laurent made history by scoring France's first-ever FIFA World Cup goal, coming in their opening match against Mexico in Montevideo.

-Just Fontaine scored all his 13 World Cup goals in 1958, where France reached third place.
-This makes him record holder for most goals scored in a single FIFA World Cup.
-At the time, it also made him the most successful World Cup scorer of all time until the record was broken by West Germany's Gerd Müller in the World Cup final of 1974.
+Just Fontaine scored all of his 13 World Cup goals in 1958, where France finished in third place.
+This makes him the record holder for most goals scored in a single FIFA World Cup.
+It also formerly made him the competition's all-time top scorer, until the record was broken by West Germany's Gerd Müller in the 1974 World Cup final.